-Death Sits on That
+Death Sits on That: A short poem

 Death sits on my mind, like that fat bird on our fence.

 It chirps, burps, and glugs like a fish.
 I know you know what I should think.
 That death shouldn't be such a worry.
 Those who don't worry about "it" think that.
 Birds don't think that.
 Children don't think that.
 I think that, but you think I shouldn't think that.
 That is, I fear death, while you wonder about the tips of grey on my beard.
 The red strands only make you curious.
 I said I was Italian, you think I might be Irish.
 You fear I lied.
 I fear death.
-I don't know where the red came from.
+I don't know from where the red came.